 If you suffer from bunions, consider ¾ length insole to give more room in the box (front) of the shoe.

-If you have heel spurs, look for an insole with a cupped heel and arch support.
+If you have heel spurs, look for an insole with a deep heel cup and arch support.

 - Check your shoes.
 Many times, excess wear and tear, mostly on the lateral heel and heel counter, can cause you problems.
 A new pair of shoes may do the trick without having to purchase insoles.

 - Buy good quality shoes that are comfortable to YOUR foot.
 Most good quality running shoes or equivalent can be extremely beneficial for your feet.

 - It’s about comfort.
 Rigid insoles may be more functional, but they can be uncomfortable.
 Look for soft, semi-rigid insoles.

 - Remove the insert that comes with the shoe before inserting the insole.
 Putting the insole on top of the other can make shoes even more uncomfortable and possibly more painful.

 - If you are diabetic or have other pre-existing conditions that affect your feet, see your doctor before purchasing insoles.

 - If they do the job, great!
 If they don’t, then see a board-certified podiatrist.
 “It’s like those readers you get from a store or pharmacy.
 They aren’t prescription, but they are cheap and do a good job,” Dr. Dobrusin said.
 “But if you find you get headaches and they aren’t helping enough, it’s time to see the eye doctor.
 The same is true for insoles and custom orthotics.
 If it’s not working, see your doctor.”

 Still have pain and discomfort?